uidaholib/collectionbuilder-cdm-template/pages/about.md

 ---
 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the Collection;About the UI Boxing Team" %}
+{% include feature/nav-menu.html sections="About the Collection" %}

 ## About the Collection

-The 53 photographs that make up the Donald R. Theophilus Boxing Photograph Collection depict the University of Idaho boxing team during its heyday.

-{% include feature/item-figure.html objectid="boxing33" width="75" %}

-## About the UI Boxing Team

-The boxing team won several national and regional championships during the 1940s and 1950s.
-These teams also included several individual boxers that were crowned national and regional champions.

-For an extensive history of the Boxing program, see the Argonaut article linked below.

-{% include feature/button.md text="Feature Argonaut Article on UI Boxing" link="https://www.uiargonaut.com/2014/05/05/kings-of-their-ring-its-tenure-was-short-lived-but-vandal-boxing-holds-deep-roots-in-uis-history/" color="info" size="lg" %}
+The University of Idaho Student Organizations Collection is a collection of digitized historical images focused on student organizations and events at the University of Idaho's main campus in Moscow, ID.
+This digital collection is mostly taken from the library's Special Collections & Archive's UI Student Organizations Collection, which is referred to as Photograph Group 2 (PG2).
+The collection comprises thousands of images spanning from 1893 to the early 1990s.

 <div class="clearfix"></div>